corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/api-serialisation.md

 Kotlin’s anonymous `object` s (i.e. constructs like `object : Contract {...}`) are not currently supported and will not serialize correctly.
 They need to be re-written as an explicit class declaration.

-## Type Evolution
+## Type evolution
 Type evolution is the mechanism by which classes can be altered over time yet still remain serializable and deserializable across all versions of the class.
 This ensures an object serialized with an older idea of what the class “looked like” can be deserialized and a version of the current state of the class instantiated.

-More detail can be found in [Default Class Evolution](amqp-serialization-default-evolution.html).
+You can learn more in [Default Class Evolution](amqp-serialization-default-evolution.html).